PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contains no generated statement append and no permutation expression, only the capability guard, attribute/spec lookup, and family emitter delegation.

+That final direct-module dispatcher and its supported-op table now live beside the family emitters.
+The exporter no longer defines any direct-module emission function or module-family table; it imports the unchanged names required by the stored generated pipeline.
+The dispatcher itself remains statement-free and preserves recurrent, fused, Conv2D, TransposeConv2D, Conv3D, TransposeConv3D, FullyConnected, and PReLU priority exactly.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,